Sao Jose Do Rio Preto Sao Paulo, Brazil Travel Guide

 The main and most widespread form of public transit in the city.

-Convenient, on-demand options widely used by locals and visitors alike.
+Convenient, on-demand options widely used by the community and travelers alike.

-Ideal for exploring specific areas, especially around the Represa Municipal.
+Ideal for exploring specific areas, particularly around the Represa Municipal.

 For budget-conscious travel, public buses cover most urban areas.
 For convenience and direct routes, taxis and ride-sharing apps are widely available.